||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 WILLIAM (BILL) REED HOPKINS, AIA (1945-)

 Bill Hopkins attended Clemson University and graduated from the NCSU School of Design with a Bachelor of Architecture in 1970 where he met his partner Wes McClure.
-They have practiced together at Envirotek, McClure NBBJ, NBBJ of NC, Envirotek (again), and for the last ten years as McClure Hopkins Architects.
+They have practiced together at Envirotek, McClure NBBJ, NBBJ of NC, Envirotek (again), in partnership as McClure Hopkins Architects.
+When McClure retired, Hopkins opened a Raleigh office of CJMW based in Winston-Salem.

 Bill has completed more than three dozen residential commissions from Maryland to Florida and always has ‘one on the board.’
 His practice has focused on luxury auto dealerships (object worship) for Lexus, Bentley, and Porsche, and numerous churches (spiritual worship) in North Carolina as well as East and West Africa.